INTP Relationships and Love

 1. Listen and understand what they tell you during a breakup.
 An INTP will give you the exact and logical reason they don’t want to be in the relationship.
 Most likely, the issue is something that can’t be helped.
 For example, their trust is broken.
 There is nothing that can be done to make things right.

 3. Don’t try to manipulate an INTP back into the relationship through emotional appeals or social pressure.
-Please don’t ask your friends or family to persuade them into getting back together with you.
+Please don’t ask your friends or family to persuade them to get back together with you.
 Bringing 3rd party into the relationship matter would actually make it worse.
 Don’t promise them something you can’t keep.
 They will spot the manipulation, and you will never see them again.
-Honestly, try to understand and resolve the underlining reason behind the breakup to get back an INTP.
+Try to understand and resolve the underlining reason behind the breakup to get back an INTP.

 INTPs are logical and often doubt the existence of true love.
 Having a rich thought process, full of imagination, possibilities, and excitement, their inner world is so beautiful that the external world pales in comparison.
 They need a strong motivation to form and maintain relationships.
 A sustainable and satisfying romantic relationship to develop both INTP and their partner need significant wisdom and maturity.
 Most INTPs prefer to remain single or develop meaningful long-term commitments later in their life.